 Cyberbullying and other modern forms of harassment and intimidation can have a devastating impact on people, especially children and teenagers.

-The Act contains a number of safeguards to balance reduction of harm with people’s free speech rights.
+The Act also contains a number of safeguards to balance reduction of harm with people’s rights to free speech.

 If you have been affected by some form of harm that has or will cause you serious emotional distress then you can apply to the courts for a harmful digital communications order.